TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 inv update-sops-files
 ```

 ## Prepare NixOS config

 Prepare a config for a new host:

-Generate a `hardware-configuration.nix` on the server with `nixos-generate-config --dir .` and copy it into `modules/hardware/$hardwarename.nix`.
+If there is no hardware configuratoin yet for your mainboard/server type: Generate a `hardware-configuration.nix` on the server with `nixos-generate-config --dir .` and copy it into `modules/hardware/$hardwarename.nix`.

 Write a sane, simple configuration to `hosts/$hostname.nix`: